RajuGujjalapati/NseDataCollection/README.md

 # NseDataCollection
 # My First Project
-I have finished my Python Course, But i dont know what to **next**?
+I have finished my Python Course, But i dont know what to **next**?.<br>
-I don't say this is an wonderful project, this makes me intutive understanding about how we can solve **Real World Problems**.
+I don't say this is an wonderful project, this makes me intutive understanding about how we can solve **Real World Problems**.<br>
 This helps me to explore more in Python.
 Thanks to **@dillibabuj** Who Helped with with this Project.
 # What does it do?